microsoft/vscode-docs/docs/java/java-build.md

 ### Viewing Gradle Dependencies

 In the `Gradle Projects` view, you can find a `Dependencies` item under each Gradle project item.
-It includes all the dependencies in the specific configuration, you can easily check the dependency status of your project.
+It includes all the dependencies in your specified configuration, you can easily check the dependency status of your project.

 ![Gradle Dependencies](images/java-build/gradle-dependencies.png)